Joseph Ferriola: Personal

 Ferriola attracted significant attention shortly after taking over as head of the Chicago Outfit because he constructed a $500,000, 14-room home on Forest Glen Lane in Oak Brook, Illinois, about a mile from the home of mobster Joseph Aiuppa.
 Ferriola also owned a home in Florida and a tri-level log home in Green Lake, Wisconsin.

 Ferriola's son, Chicago Outfit mobster Nicholas Ferriola, was sentenced by United States District Judge James Zagel on September 9, 2008, to three years in prison for taking part in a broad, Outfit conspiracy trial that later led to life prison sentences for Joseph Lombardo, James Marcello and Frank Calabrese, Sr. Nicholas Ferriola, who was the godson of Calabrese, had been convicted of running a gambling operation and attempting to extort the owner of the Connie's Pizza chain.

-Ferriola's nephew, Harry Aleman, was an imprisoned Chicago Outfit enforcer and hit man.
+Ferriola's nephew, Harry Aleman, was an imprisoned Chicago Outfit enforcer and hitman.
 He died in a downstate Illinois prison in May 2010.

 Death

-On March 11, 1989, Ferriola died at The Methodist Hospital, in Houston, Texas, after receiving a second heart transplant.
+On March 11, 1989, Ferriola died at The Methodist Hospital in Houston, Texas, after receiving a second heart transplant.
 He was 61 years old and had been a patient of Dr. Michael E. DeBakey, one of the world's foremost heart specialists.